-The Board of Directors believes that good corporate governance practices are important and has delegated to the Corporate Governance and HR Committee the responsibility of reviewing the Company's corporate governance practices and making recommendations to the Board of Directors with respect thereto.
+The Board believes that good corporate governance practices are important and has delegated to the Corporate Governance and HR Committee the responsibility of reviewing the Company's corporate governance practices and making recommendations to the Board with respect thereto.

-The Company's principal shareholder is its founder, and holds in the aggregate, or exercises control or direction over, directly or indirectly, shares representing 35.08% of all of the outstanding Common Shares, as disclosed previously in this Circular.
-The Board of Directors believes that the value of the principal shareholder's equity stake in the Company ensures that his interests are aligned with those of the other shareholders of the Company.
-The Board of Directors believes that the Company's existing corporate governance practices are appropriate to its circumstances and effective, and that there are appropriate structures, procedures and practices in place to ensure board efficiency, board independence from Management and fair representation of the investment of minority shareholders of the Company.
+The Company's principal shareholder is its founder, and holds in the aggregate, or exercises control or direction over, directly or indirectly, shares representing 34% of the Common Shares outstanding on May 23, 2014, as disclosed previously in this Circular.
+The Board believes that the value of the principal shareholder's equity stake in the Company ensures that his interests are aligned with those of the other shareholders of the Company.
+The Board believes that the Company's existing corporate governance practices are appropriate to its circumstances and effective, and that there are appropriate structures, procedures and practices in place to ensure board efficiency, board independence from Management and fair representation of the investment of minority shareholders of the Company.

-The Company discloses below its corporate governance practices by addressing the governance practices of National Instrument 58-101-"Disclosure of Corporate Governance Practices"- adopted by the Canada Securities Administrators.
+The Company discloses below its corporate governance practices by addressing the governance practices of National Instrument 58-101- "Disclosure of Corporate Governance Practices" - adopted by the Canada Securities Administrators.
 The Company follows the evolution of corporate governance practices and guidelines in Canada.
-The Corporate Governance and HR Committee and the Board will pursue their review of Saputo's corporate governance practices and, if appropriate, will implement changes to improve them.
+The Corporate Governance and HR Committee and the Board will pursue their review of the Company's corporate governance practices and, if appropriate, will implement changes to improve them.